medplot/data-mining-project/README.md

 The performance of the random forest classifier is similar to the performance of the decision tree classifier and only slightly better.

+### XGBoost

+The performance of the XGBoost classifier is similar to the performance of the decision tree and the random forest classifier.
+It seems that the decision tree based classifiers cannot fully capture the problem.

 ### Support Vector Machine

 ### Artificial neural network